Softpanorama

 Cliff Stoll, an astronomer turned UNIX system administrator, (this kind of disaster happen with astronomers quite often nowadays) works at Lawrence Berkeley Lab.
 He was going over some accounting logs when he found a 75-cent accounting error (girls should beware dating former astronomers).

 Cliff discovered that the hacker had broken into several of the lab serves and alerted the CIA/FBI.
-Since no one would listen to him because the hacker hadn't stolen more than a million dollars or "How to make an A-bomb" FAQ, he started his chaise of the hacker alone.
+Since no one would listen to him because the hacker hadn't stolen more than a million dollars or "How to make an A-bomb" FAQ, he started his chase of the hacker alone.
 Cliff hooked up his computer in such a way that every time the hacker logged into one of broken accounts, his beeper would ring.
-He tried to imitate Sherlock Holms and even get a logbook where he put all the information.
+He tried to imitate Sherlock Holms and even got a logbook where he put all the information.
 But now when his PC was hooked he could not play Red Alert in his working hours anymore.
 That made him very uncomfortable and he tried to pursue the hacker with double energy forgetting all his other duties and responsibilities.

 But for some reason hacker just stop coming.
 But Cliff patiently waited and his patience was eventually rewarded.
 At last the hacker broke in again and tried to log on by using one of the old stolen passwords.
 This was the day Cliff was waiting for.
 The FBI/CIA was finally interested, but they only took information from Cliff, never giving any back.
 They never treated him well and Cliff was always left out in the cold in his own investigation.
 All this time Cliff had no choice but blindly follow their instructions.
 He felt like a pawn.

 Since the hacker always tried to get documents from army bases, Cliff made up hundreds of fake military documents and planted them in the computers in the lab.
 Imitating military documents was a pretty dull job, as most of them are usually so stupid.
 But Cliff was diligent and worked around the clock.
-Some of these documents were actually much better than the real.
+Some of these fakes were actually much better than the originals.
 Poor former astronomer did not realize that CIA penetrated and manipulated KGB on such a massive scale that all the mess was probably initiated by CIA request to get some additional funding from the Congress.

 The hacker was delighted to get Cliff's documents as now he was free to break into something more interesting then military sites and sent Cliff a thank you letter.
 Unfortunately, it was intercepted first by FBI and then, of course, had found its way to CIA.
 Bad guys from FBI/CIA were incensed that the hacker does not want to break into military sites anymore and decided to catch him no matter what.
 And they did.

 The main idea of the book is that every time the hacker breaks into the system, it is like a cuckoo laying an egg and leaving it to naive Unix administrators like Cliff to hatch: instead of closing the loophole and forgetting about the problem they can spend days and nights imitating Sherlock Holms.
 Few are good in this tricky "catch the perpetrator" business.
-And after hatching several eggs it's too easy to lose all your Unix qualification and turn into a security cuckoo who just give interview after interview about fake events and fake accomplishments.
+And after hatching several eggs it's too easy to lose all your Unix sysadmin qualification and turn into a security cuckoo who just give interview after interview about fake events and fake accomplishments.
 There is nothing more miserable or more useless then a former Unix system administrator who lost his qualification and turned into a security consultant.
-It's a dark side of the story.
+This is the dark side of the story.

 On a positive side the book could serve as a warning for young people.
 It teaches us what could happen to young Unix administrators if they have too much zeal in chasing hackers instead of fixing the problem and moving on and, especially, in giving interviews about their fake accomplishments in this area.
 Like in stock trading, too much zeal in propagating fake facts make them no good.
 Just look at those poor CNBC talking heads.
 They look as sleazy as security consultants.
 Any intelligent Unix administrator knows that all this IT security business is to a large extent a self-serving sham.
 Those clueless and highly paid careerists deceive public and policymakers exaggerating both the necessity and value of their work.
 Like investment gurus defraud 401K investors and rich seniors by selling them crappy mutual funds or annuities they defraud rich and helpless old corporations with senile IT management into installing expensive but useless devices like ISS appliances which can never catch a frog to say nothing about hacker.
 All they can do is to imitate their usefulness by producing glossy PDF reports about fake intrusions each month.